-Central Park is home to an important collection of more than 50 sculptures and monuments, with many of them commemorating famous figures or historical events.
+Central Park is home to an important collection of more than 50 sculptures and monuments—out of 70 artworks—with many of them commemorating famous figures or historical events.
 Arguably the most popular statue in the Park is of Balto, the famed Alaskan sled dog that battled blizzard conditions to deliver medicine to children in Nome, Alaska.

 Like many statues in the Park, this bronze sculpture has a fascinating background story.
 Discover the captivating past, present, and future of Balto, from its dedication (did you know Balto himself was present?) to our work to preserve the statue for the future.